 Recognizing the signs of Erectile dysfunction is the first step toward addressing the condition.
 The primary symptoms include:

-These symptoms can develop gradually or appear suddenly, depending on the underlying cause.
-If you notice these signs consistently over several weeks or months, consulting a healthcare provider is recommended.
+Depending on the underlying cause, these symptoms can develop gradually or appear suddenly.
+If you notice these signs consistently over several weeks or months, consult a healthcare provider.

 What Causes Erectile Dysfunction?